Nikola Gavrić: Club career

-Born in Pula, the capital of Istria County, Gavrić played in the youth team of local side NK Istra 1961 before signing his first professional contract when he was 18, with Serbian side FK Vojvodina.
+Born in Pula, Istria, Gavrić played in the youth team of local side NK Istra 1961 before signing his first professional contract when he was 18, with Serbian side FK Vojvodina.
 After a year playing for the youth and B teams of Vojvodina, he moved to Italy and played with F.C.
 Francavilla in the first half of the 2014–15 Serie D. During the winter-break he returned to Croatia and joined NK Novigrad.
-He was part of the team that won the 2015–16 Croatian Third League–West and playing subsequently in the 2016–17 Croatian Second Football League.
+He was part of the team that won the 2015–16 Croatian Third League–West and playing subsequently in the 2016–17 Croatian Second Football League, scoring once in 35 league games for the club overall.
 Then he played with Sliema Wanderers F.C. in the 2017–18 Maltese Premier League and after a year in Malta, he moved to Serbia, this time signing with FK Sloboda Užice and playing in the 2018–19 Serbian First League.